-- DO NOT ATTEMPT TO CONNECT THIS HEATER TO ANY AIR DISTRIBUTION DUCT. - We recommend that our woodburning hearth products be installed and serviced by professionals who are certified in the U.S. by the National Fireplace Institute® (NFI) as NFI woodburning Specialists or who are certified in Canada by Wood Energy Technical Training (WETT).

-Outside combustion air or fresh air into the room may be required in your area, consult local building codes (see Combustion Air section).
-Do not connect this unit to a chimney flue serving another appliance.
+- DO NOT ATTEMPT TO CONNECT THIS HEATER TO ANY AIR DISTRIBUTION DUCT. - We recommend that our woodburning hearth products be installed and serviced by professionals who are certified in the U.S. by the National Fireplace Institute[®] (NFI) as NFI woodburning Specialists or who are certified in Canada by Wood Energy Technical Training (WETT). - Outside combustion air or fresh air into the room may be required in your area, consult local building codes (see Combustion Air section).